 For best results, store in airtight containers.
 I like to use BPA-free glass containers with locking lids.
 Check out this 18-piece set of glass food storage containers with locking lids.
 These containers are great for meal prep, too!
 Available now on Amazon.

 Use your favorite cornbread recipe.
-I personally like to use Aunt Jemima Self-Rising Corn Meal MIX, Martha White Cornbread MIX, or White Lily Self-Rising Buttermilk White Cornmeal MIX.
+I personally like to use Aunt Jemima Self-Rising Corn Meal Mix, Martha White Cornbread Mix, or White Lily Self-Rising Buttermilk White Cornmeal Mix.
 The flour, salt, and baking powder are already blended in, plus, it's consistently delicious (and I love how little hassle there is when you use the bagged stuff).
 Follow the recipe on the package label.

 Recipe